 Best Dark Colombian Coffee: Fresh Roasted Coffee, Dark Colombian Supremo

 The Fresh Roasted Coffee, Dark Colombian Supremo makes the list for its robust body.
 It is grown at an altitude of 4265 feet above sea level in the vast mountainous countryside of Colombia.
 It contains the Caturra and Castillo varieties.

-The beans are dark roasted for an intense flavor profile, making it the strongest tasting coffee on our list.
+The beans are dark roasted for an intense flavor profile, making it the strongest tasting coffee on my list.
 The coffee has a distinct earthiness and smokiness, which is counterbalanced beautifully by the underlying honey and cherry notes.

 The taste can remind you of a French roast, which makes a strong-tasting brew.
 Thus, if you are a fan of pleasant-tasting coffee, this might not be a good option for you.

 The beans are washed to enhance the clarity and vibrancy of the notes and dried on raised beds.
 The roasting process is carried out by the Loring Roaster, which emits 80% less carbon compared to traditional roasting machines.
-This makes it the only coffee brand on our list that is conscientious even in its roasting practices.
+This makes it the only coffee brand on my list that is conscientious even in its roasting practices.